pietervdvn/MapComplete/Docs/Layers/bike_cleaning.md

-  - *The cleaning service is free to use*  corresponds with  `service:bicycle:cleaning:fee=no`
+  - *The cleaning service is free to use*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning:fee' target='_blank'>service:bicycle:cleaning:fee</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning:fee%3Dno' target='_blank'>no</a>
-  - *Free to use*  corresponds with  `service:bicycle:cleaning:fee=yes`
+  - *Free to use*  corresponds with  <a href='https://wiki.openstreetmap.org/wiki/Key:service:bicycle:cleaning:fee' target='_blank'>service:bicycle:cleaning:fee</a>=<a href='https://wiki.openstreetmap.org/wiki/Tag:service:bicycle:cleaning:fee%3Dyes' target='_blank'>yes</a> & service:bicycle:cleaning:charge=
-  - This option cannot be chosen as answer
+  - _This option cannot be chosen as answer_